-- 16.30 An award cannot be achieved solely on the basis of assessment of an RPL claim for credit. - 16.31 The maximum credit that shall be awarded for RPL is as follows (see also Section 14.20 for entry to postgraduate awards): - \circ for students registering for a CertHE 60 credits at SCQF Level 7 - \circ for students registering for a DipHE 120 credits at SCQF Level 7 - \circ for students registering for an Ordinary degree 240 credits at SCQF Levels 7 and 8 - for students registering for an Honours degree 360 credits at SCQF Levels 7-9.
+- 16.30 An award cannot be achieved solely on the basis of assessment of an RPL claim for credit. - 16.31 The maximum credit that shall be awarded for RPL is as follows (see also Section 14a.19 for entry to postgraduate awards): - o for students registering for a CertHE 60 credits at SCQF Level 7 - for students registering for a DipHE 120 credits at SCQF Level 7 - o for students registering for an Ordinary degree 240 credits at SCQF Levels 7 and 8 - o for students registering for an Honours degree 360 credits at SCQF Levels 7-9.